-Chris Golis’ latest transformation is as a public speaker and trainer which he began in June 2007 after retiring as a venture capitalist with Nanyang Ventures.
+Chris Golis’ latest transformation is as the CEO and lead presenter of Emotional Intelligence Courses which he began in June 2007 after retiring as a venture capitalist with Nanyang Ventures.

 Previously he had worked since late 1981 in the Australian financial services industry.
 He first worked at Bankers Trust to start the Financial Services division.
 He was responsible for the launch of the BT Hi-Yield and BT Split Trusts and saw funds under management in this division grow to more than $500 million.
 He then successfully raised $10 million for the MIC, BT Innovation Limited which was 30% over subscribed.
 This awakened his interest in the fledgling Australian venture capital industry.

 He was the Executive Chairman of Nanyang Ventures (1995-2006), which was the fund manager for Nanyang Australia I & II and the Nanyang Innovation Fund with over $140 million of institutional private equity funds.
 He is one of the few people in Australia who have successfully grown companies that have made significant capital gains for their owners including DKS (MD 1989-91), GMD Group, IPL Datron, Scitec (Chairman 1994-2000) , Neverfail SpringWater (Chairman 1990-95) and VeCommerce (Chairman 2000-2006).
-He has been a director of some 30 public and VC backed private companies including the Chairman of Mooter Media Limited.
+He has been a director of some 30 public and VC backed private companies.

 Prior to joining BT Australia Mr Golis worked in the information services industry.
 He started with IBM in 1967 as a Systems Engineer and progressed to Computer Project Manager with KLM.
 Mr Golis migrated to Australia in 1973 where he worked for ICL, GEC, and TNT progressing from Salesperson to Divisional General Manager.
 The largest profit centre he managed employed over 300 people and had sales over of $30 million.